LukSroczynski/Notes/computer_systems/Software.md

 <b> Application / High level languages (Java, Python, Ruby, PHP, C#) </b>  - you use then to create consumer applications.

+# Compiled vs Interpreted

+<b> Compilation </b> - there is that step where your source code is translated into machine code.
+Major difference is that here is explicit step that translates you code.

+<b> Interpreted </b> - there is no explicit compilation or translation step.
+Interpreter is some kinda of program that interpreters you code line by line and executes right thing.
+Only difference is that your program does not go throught compilation step.